FBAR Reporting - An Introduction

 Currently, the FBAR regulations do not provide guidance for distinguishing willful versus non-willful FBAR filing violations.

 In the IRS’s Internal Revenue Manual, the IRS suggests that the term “willful” should carry the same meaning as in the criminal context.
 It states that, “the test for willfulness is whether there was a voluntary, intentional violation of a known legal duty.”
-It explains that willfulness is shown by a taxpayer’s knowledge of the FBAR filing requirements and the person’s deliberate choice not to comply with the requirements.
+It explains that willfulness is shown by a taxpayer’s knowledge of the FBAR reporting requirements and the person’s deliberate choice not to comply with the requirements.

 The Internal Revenue Manual also suggests that so-called “willful blindness” may be enough to meet the “willful” standard.
 The Manual explains that “willfulness may be attributed to a person who has made a conscious effort to avoid learning about the FBAR reporting and recordkeeping requirements.”